About St James’s

 With its proximity to Buckingham Palace, it’s no surprise that St James’s is home to the highest concentration of Royal Warrant Holders (the King’s official stamp of approval for goods and services) in London.

-Major transport links can be found at the aforementioned corners, with Green Park, Piccadilly, and Charing Cross stations all five minutes’ walk or less, as well as easy links on the tube to major airports and international rail stations.
+Major transport links can be found at the aforementioned corners, with Green Park, Piccadilly and Charing Cross stations all a five-minute walk or less, as well as easy links on the Tube to major airports and international railway stations.

 Things to do in St James’s